Ultrasonic Cleaner Best Practices

-You’ve read about them online, maybe even saw one in your local jewelry store or machine shop, and have gone out and purchased your first ultrasonic cleaner.
-Depending on your specific cleaning application you may have bought a small jewelry cleaner, or a complete weapons cleaning and re-lubrication system.
+You’ve read about them online, maybe even seen one in your local jewelry store or machine shop, and have gone out and purchased your first ultrasonic cleaner.
+Depending on your specific cleaning application you may have bought a small ultrasonic cleaner for jewelry, or a complete gun cleaner and re-lubrication system.

 - Never plug in, much less turn on, any ultrasonic cleaner without the tank properly filled first.
 If there is no water in the tank, and the cleaner is switched on, the transducer burn out almost immediately, leaving you with a now completely useless piece of hardware.
 Always have your cleaner filled to the recommended level before attaching it to power.

 - NEVER use flammable liquid of any kind in an ultrasonic bath!
 Ultrasonic cavitation is know to create microscopic “hot spots”.
 These hot spots, if near the surface of the liquid, can actually ignite the entire surface of the tank, creating what is know as “flash over”.
 This can happen with any flammable liquid, and is extremely dangerous.

 - Never place any part of the body in a running ultrasonic cleaner.
 While it may be fun to watch your jewelry cleaner clean the stuff out from under your nails, it’s generally not a good idea.
 There is a theory that ultrasonic cavitation could actually force small air bubbles into the bloodstream through cuts in the skin.
 While this has never been recording as actually happening, it’s certainly not something to fool around with.